 Differences Between Viton & EPDM

-Viton and EPDM are both common elastomers used for O-rings. ...
-A gasket is a material placed between two objects under pressure...
+Viton and EPDM are both common elastomers used for O-rings.
+Elastomers are a type of rubber polymer with high yield strength.
+Yield...